1 Statics Review

 Click to expand

-While we can often model structures as being two dimensional as was done in the previous examples, many real life structures will be subjected to forces and moments in all directions, necessitating the consideration of 3 dimensional forces and 3 dimensional moments.
-The process of finding external and internal reactions is the same in 3D as in 2D, but there are 3 additional equilibrium equations and 3 additional reactions.
+While we can often model structures as two dimensional, as in the previous examples, many real-life structures are subjected to forces and moments in all directions, necessitating the consideration of three-dimensional forces and three-dimensional moments.
+The process of finding external and internal reactions is the same in 3D as in 2D, but there are three additional equilibrium equations and three additional reactions.

-For 3D systems, there are 6 total scalar equilibrium equations:
+For 3D systems there are six total scalar equilibrium equations as shown.

 \[ \boxed{\begin{array}{ll} \sum F_x=0 &\;\;\; \sum M_x=0 \\ \sum F_y=0 &\;\;\; \sum M_y=0 \\ \sum F_z=0 &\;\;\; \sum M_z=0 \end{array}} \tag{1.2}\]